Resource type: Case study

 The business received funding as well as advice from Superfast Business Cornwall, with Digital Business Enabler Steve Edwards working with Brian to map the project across the three elements.

-Steve said: “The use of innovative technologies, on these projects, will allow Hangloose to work towards achieving their goal of being one of the foremost adventure centres in the country.
+“The use of innovative technologies, on these projects, will allow Hangloose to work towards achieving their goal of being one of the foremost adventure centres in the country.

 “With support from us, the business will be able to ensure it maximises market opportunity and achieve its goals and aims much sooner.
 I am excited to see these projects come to fruition.”

 Brian is hoping that all three of the projects will be live by the first week in December.
+He said:

-He said: “Even though we are a growing company, we do have financial constraints so without Superfast Business Cornwall, we would have only been able to do one or two of the projects with a limited scope.
+“Even though we are a growing company, we do have financial constraints so without Superfast Business Cornwall, we would have only been able to do one or two of the projects with a limited scope.
 We have been able to grow and develop the business much quicker thanks to the support and investment.”